MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 Tenants should not be shared or used for purposes outside of hands-on labs.
 The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

+### Estimated time to complete this lab: 30 minutes

 ### Task 1: Obtain Your Microsoft 365 Credentials

 Once you launch the lab, a Microsoft 365 E5 tenant is made available to you to access in the Microsoft virtual Lab environment.
 This tenant is automatically assigned a unique username and password.
 You must retrieve this username and password so that you can sign into and Microsoft 365 within the Microsoft Virtual Lab environment.